 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or if it doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 Abraxane may make you constipated.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
 Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.

 Loss of appetite